According to Wikipedia, the term coaching originated in 1830 and is identified by

 To learn more about online life coaching, I reached out to the three people who, unbeknownst to them, are the reasons I became interested in this topic.
 They all have significant experience in digital marketing and have decided to enter the online coaching space.

-I spoke with Selena Vidya, President of Orthris and a Creative Consultant, Pam Lund, Happiness Advocate, and Kristopher B. Jones, Founder and CEO of Special Guest App.
+I spoke with Selena Vidya, President of Orthris and a Creative Consultant, Pam Lund, Founder of That Pam Chick, Inc., and Kristopher B. Jones, Founder and CEO of Special Guest App.